SPIRALREALM/SPIRAL_OS/inanna_ai/README.md

 example `joy` → `Jester` and `calm` → `Sage`).
 These mappings are defined in `emotion_analysis.EMOTION_ARCHETYPES`.

+The feature dictionary returned by the listening engine now also contains a `dialect` label inferred from pitch and a numeric `weight` taken from `emotion_analysis.EMOTION_WEIGHT`.

 The `response_manager.ResponseManager` pairs this emotional state and the environment classification with your transcript.
 It queries the corpus memory for related snippets and returns a reply tagged with one of the four cores